Skip to main content

 Our approach

-We began with a short discovery phase to clarify the outcomes MHFA England were looking to achieve through a redesign – both for external users and for internal communications, CRM and support teams.
+We began with a discovery phase to clarify the outcomes MHFA England were looking to achieve through a redesign – both for external users and for internal communications, CRM and support teams.

 We also carried out a detailed review of recent user research and data insights that had informed early thinking about the redesign.
 Using these inputs, we began mapping key user journeys and developing site maps and low-fidelity wireframes to review and refine.